Your visit to ICBF 2026

 International Rail

-The Netherlands is a major European rail hub, with connections to London, Brussels, Paris, Frankfurt, Köln and Berlin, among others.
-There are night train connections from Vienna, Münich, Innsbruck, Basel and Zürich.
-All of which makes rail a convenient, viable and pleasant way of travelling to the Netherlands.
+The Netherlands is a major European rail hub.
+With regular connections to London, Brussels, Paris, Frankfurt, Köln and Berlin, among others, rail is a convenient, viable and pleasant way of getting there.
+From 2026, a new, regular service from GoVolta will provide a direct connection to Hamburg and Bremen.

 Driving

-We don’t recommend hiring a car when you are in the Netherlands.
-It can be very difficult to drive around and park in Dutch cities, while the cycling, walking and public transport options are sufficient for most trips.
+We don’t recommend bringing your own car, or hiring one, when you are in the Netherlands.
+It can be very difficult to drive around Dutch cities and parking is expensive.
+Cycling, walking and public transport options are better options for most trips.

-Still need to drive, or bring you own vehicle?
+Still need to drive?
 There is paid parking at the venue.

 Food & Drink

-Great food and drink important element of every festival and the ICBF is no different.
+Great food and drink are important elements of every festival; and the ICBF is no different.

 There will be plenty of options for those looking for a quick snack, hot or cold drink; more substantial lunch options are on offer too.
 Coffee-lovers: we’ve got you covered!
 Baristas from our food trailer will be waiting to serve you.